kimjoar/writings/integration-tests.md

   // this actually makes Sinon.js respond to the Ajax request.
 As we can
   // choose when to respond to a request, it is for example possible to
-  // test that spinners start and stop and so on. server.respond();
+  // test that spinners start and stop, that we handle timeouts
+  // properly, and so on.
+  server.respond();

   server.restore();